mohamedmshokry/sample-Flask-AKS/README.md

 directory ```terraform-aks-provisioning``` in the repo contains needed terraform modules and files need to create the AKS, vnet, Application Gateway

-***NOTE: terraform is created with azurerm backend portability of state file and lock mamnagement, This is very useful for the pipelines automation***
+***NOTE: terraform is created with azurerm backend portability of state file and lock management, This is very useful for the pipelines automation***

 To provision the AKS along with resource group, vnet, subnet, App Gateway (This steps takes 20+ minutes)